Mass operations of the NKVD: Rollback

-On November 17, 1938 a joint decree No. 81 of Sovnarkom USSR and Central Committee of the Communist Party of the Soviet Union Decree about Arrests, Prosecutor Supervision and Course of Investigation and the subsequent order of the NKVD undersigned by Lavrentiy Beria canceled most of NKVD orders of mass type (but not all, see, e.g., NKVD Order No. 00689) and suspended implementation of death sentences, signifying the end of the Great Purge ("Yezhovshchina").
+On November 17, 1938, the joint decree "On arrests, prosecutorial supervision and the conduct of investigations" of the Sovnarkom and the Central Committee, approved by the Politburo two days earlier, dissolved the extraordinary judicial bodies, prohibited mass arrest operations and again made arrests conditional on the sanction of a court or prosecutor.
+The implementing NKVD order No. 00762, signed by Lavrentiy Beria on November 26, 1938, cancelled most of the NKVD's mass-operation orders (but not all, see, e.g., NKVD Order No. 00689) and suspended the implementation of death sentences, marking the end of the Great Purge ("Yezhovshchina").